Missing large

 Recent Comments

-1. over 12 years ago on Frazz
+1. almost 13 years ago on Frazz

 @crweaver: Or get Caulfield a friendly SuperPAC!

-2. over 12 years ago on Frazz
+2. almost 13 years ago on Frazz

 And BTW, if you think Caulfield is a smart-ass, it might suggest that you have trouble with all the kids who see through the facade of “proper behavior.”
 I found that the smartest kids were the ones who pushed the intellectual bounds, and I enjoyed sparing with them most.

-3. over 12 years ago on Frazz
+3. almost 13 years ago on Frazz

 Back to the cartoon: So what about a ‘bank holiday’ for old homework?
 I want to know what problems 3-9, 11, 14, 17-21, and 24 are.
 Maybe we could substitute some others for Caulfield.

-4. over 12 years ago on Frazz
+4. almost 13 years ago on Frazz

 “scientific scholars” do not require courtroom level evidence to draw conclusions – there isn’t any for millennial-old events.
 These folks evaluate the available information, taking into account the likely motivations and situations of the recorders of the information.
 The consensus conclusion appears to be that yes, a person with a radical message did live, speak and act in the region of the present Israel around 30-35 AD.
 Whether this person was “the Christ” is a matter of personal belief.
 As it always has been.
 “Scientific scholars” do not address such beliefs.